Health Baselines

 Health Baselines in Tai Chi and Qigong Training

 When we exercise to the ebb and flow of our individual health baseline, we release resistance.
-Instead, we work with the body kindly and with compassion.
-The absence of resistance gives us room to explore and helps to reframe our mindset from focusing on what we can't do, to what we can do.
-No matter where the physical body is on any given day, it is possible to have a movement and/or stillness practice.
+Instead, we work with the body kindly, with appropriate challenge and with self compassion.
+The absence of resistance gives us room to explore and helps us avoid being in conflict with ourselves over what we aren't doing and what we should be doing.
+Training to your baseline helps to reframe our mindset from focusing on what we can't do, to what we can do.
+No matter where the physical body is on any given day, it is possible to have a regular movement and stillness practice.

 Similar Posts